-Once you understand how survey questions are analyzed, you should highlight the overarching research question(s) that you're trying to solve.
+Once you understand how survey questions are analyzed, you should take note of the overarching survey question(s) that you're trying to solve.
 Perhaps, it's "How do respondents rate our brand?"

 Then, look at survey questions that answer this research question, such as "How likely are you to recommend our brand to others?"
-Segmenting your survey questions will isolate data that's relevant to your goals.
+Segmenting your survey questions will isolate data that are relevant to your goals.

 3. Analyze quantitative data first.

 Quantitative data is valuable because it uses statistics to draw conclusions.
 While qualitative data can bring more interesting insights about a topic, this information is subjective making it harder to analyze.
 Quantitative data, however, comes from close-ended questions which can be converted into a numeric value.
 Once data is quantified, it's much easier to compare results and identify trends in customer behavior.